 This is for metered homes where you may be experiencing particular hardship.
 It has a higher fixed annual standing charge than our Standard tariff, but charges less for the volume of water used.
 You may be eligible for AquaCare Plus if you’re in receipt of a means-tested benefit.
 Check our eligibility calculator to see if you qualify.
 For pricing information visit our AquaCare Plus page or apply here.

 This is for metered homes where you may be experiencing particular hardship and need to use large amounts of water.
 It has a higher fixed charge than our Standard tariff but no charge for the volume of water used.
 This tariff and eligibility criteria is slightly different to AquaCare Plus.
 Check our eligibility calculator to see if you qualify and visit our WaterSure page for charges information and to apply.

 Our Low Income Tariff for Eligible (LITE) households supports you if you have a low disposable income and are struggling to pay your water bill.
-We can help by discounting your water charges by up to 80%.
+We can help by applying a discount to your water charges.